remla25-team17/operation/README.md

 ## [Helm](#-helm)

 **Create Deployment**
+Make sure minikube is running.
+Use `minikube status` to check, if it is not running start it with `minikube start`

 1. Create a deployment on Helm `helm install <release name> ./helm_chart`
 2. You can check the status of your pods with `kubectl get pods`
 3. When all pods are `Running` check the services with `kubectl get services`.
 See what port the app service is running on.
 4. Use port-forwarding to access the app.
-Open a **new terminal** and write `kubectl port-forward service/app 5000:5000` The sentiment analysis app is now available at http://localhost:5000
+Open a **new terminal** and write `kubectl port-forward service/<release name>-app 5000:5000`
+The sentiment analysis app is now available at http://localhost:5000

 **Stop Deployment**